-In an age when data can no longer be left unsorted on company networks and data transparency and the protection of sensitive data have become key to reaching compliance with legislations such as the EU’s General Data Protection Regulation (GDPR) and HIPAA, FISMA, NIST etc. in the US, data classification and Data Loss Prevention have emerged as essential tools for effective data management strategies.
+In an age when data discovery and the protection of sensitive data have become key to reaching compliance with laws and international standards such as the EU General Data Protection Regulation (GDPR), HIPAA, and PCI DSS, data classification and Data Loss Prevention (DLP) solutions have emerged as essential tools for effective data management strategies and data breach prevention.

 What is Data Classification?

-In the context of information security, data is tagged based on its level of sensitivity, making it easier to find, track and safeguard sensitive information.
-In this way, data classification significantly contributes to risk management, regulatory compliance and data security.
+In the context of information security, data is tagged, either manually by employees or automatically by the data classification solution, based on its level of sensitivity, making it easier to find, track and safeguard sensitive information.
+In this way, data classification tools significantly contribute to risk management, regulatory compliance, and data security.

-For an effective data classification policy, categories need to be kept simple so all employees can properly apply them.
-While these vary depending on companies, four major categories are usually used when it comes to sensitive data:
+While data classification categories can vary depending on the companies, there are four major categories when it comes to sensitive data:

-- Highly sensitive data: information that, if made public, puts the company in danger of legal action, regulatory noncompliance or financial loss.
-This refers especially to personally identifiable information, but also company records and other categories of data deemed sensitive depending on the industry.
+- Highly sensitive data: information that, if made public, puts the company in danger of legal action, regulatory noncompliance, or financial loss.
+This refers especially to personally identifiable information (PII) but also intellectual property (IP) and other industry-specific categories of sensitive data.

-While the temptation is great to categorize all data, few companies can afford to.
-Given the enormous amounts of data organizations now process, it’s only natural that tagging every item of data is a cumbersome, time consuming and ultimately expensive endeavor.
+While the temptation would be to categorize all data, few companies can afford to.
+Given the enormous amounts of data organizations now process, it’s only natural that tagging every data item is a cumbersome, time-consuming, and ultimately expensive endeavor.

-It is therefore essential that companies build their own data classification categories that include both sensitive data as defined by various regulations that they are obligated to comply with as well as what can be considered industry specific sensitive information.
+Therefore, it is essential that companies build their own data classification categories that include both sensitive data as defined by various regulations that they are obligated to comply with and what can be considered industry-specific sensitive information.

-Making sensitive data easily identifiable to a data processor is essential under new regulations such as the GDPR that require companies not only to be able to find such data and protect it, but to demonstrate their ability to do so.
-It is also important for organizations to comply with users’ requests to access or erase their personal data within a given time frame.
+Making sensitive data easily identifiable to a data processor is essential under regulations such as GDPR that require companies not only to be able to find such data and protect it but to demonstrate their ability to do so.
+It is also essential for organizations to comply with users’ requests to access or erase their personal data within a given time frame.
 Failure to do so can result in heavy fines and a loss of customer trust.

 How Data Classification works with Endpoint Protector

-Endpoint Protector currently extracts classification metadata from over fifty file types with new ones being added all the time.
+Endpoint Protector currently extracts classification metadata from numerous file types, and new ones are added all the time.

 Data classification represents an added layer of data security when used in conjunction with DLP solutions.
-It allows employees to mark highly confidential documents, instantly making them recognizable as sensitive data to DLP solutions scanning data classification tags, thus ensuring that the right policies are applied to restrict or block their transfer.
+It makes highly sensitive information instantly recognizable to DLP tools scanning data classification tags, thus ensuring that the right policies are applied to restrict or block their transfer.